About Sedona Mago

 We offer a variety of mindful and spiritual-based programs designed to awaken your abilities to connect, grow, and heal from within.
 Our programs teach self-transformation and enlightenment from ancient principles – about energy to mind mastery at the intersections of personal awakening and cognitive psychology – for you to uncover the power of your true self.

-Sedona Mago Center for Well-being and Retreat delivers the teachings and benefits of mindfulness throughout the U.S. We operate the Sedona Meditation Center in Sedona, Arizona, and Mago Mindfulness Centers to provide wellness classes, lectures, workshops and outreach classes to various communities throughout the country.
-Currently, Mago Mindfulness Centers are located in the cities of Mesa and Chandler, Arizona.
-We plan to expand to more cities each year.
+Sedona Mago Center for Well-being and Retreat delivers the teachings and benefits of mindfulness throughout the U.S. We operate Online Mago Mindfulness Classes to provide wellness classes, lectures, workshops, and outreach classes to various communities throughout the country.

 Mago’s Healing Campus